 An LCA will also quickly tell you where you can find low-hanging fruit.
 For example, you might find that switching from virgin foam to recycled foam for the seat cushion provides an immediate environmental (and cost) improvement.
 By switching materials, you’ve tackled an easy, low-hanging fruit.

 Switching to renewable electricity at your production facility, either through certified contractual agreements or by producing your own energy on-site, may allow you to tackle another low-hanging sustainability fruit—you will have immediately reduced the harmful emissions and carbon intensity of your energy consumption.
-LCA allows you to see and make these changes quickly, speeding up your ability to justify the necessary investments to your managers and then show your stakeholders your progress in efforts to become more sustainable or to move closer to an environmental target that you’ve set, such as becoming carbon neutral by 2030.
+LCA allows you to see and make these changes quickly, speeding up your ability to justify the necessary investments to your managers and then show your stakeholders your progress in efforts to become more sustainable or to move closer to an environmental target that you’ve set, such as achieving net zero emissions by 2050 or sooner.

 4. Innovate through Information